tonigi/recoverVec/README.md

 # recoverVec

-% Experiment: given the distance matrix m2 and the dimension d, is it possible to recover the vectors which yield it?
+Experiment: given the distance matrix m2 of size NxN and the dimension D, is it possible to recover the N vectors of dimension D which yield it?

+This may be what I had in mind, at least.